Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 - Electronics: Found in smartphones, laptops, and electronic devices because of its conductivity and lightweight design.

-- Packaging: Aluminium is commonly used in packaging (e.g., cans and foil) because it’s non-toxic, easy to shape, and highly recyclable.
+- Packaging: Aluminium is commonly it is utilized in packaging, such as cans and foil, due to its non-toxic nature, easy to shape, and highly recyclable.

 2. Lightweight Nature